-PMC-Serial-L3 is part of the PMC Module family of modular I/O components by Dynamic Engineering.
+PMC-Serial is part of the PMC Module family of modular I/O components by Dynamic Engineering.
 The PMC-Serial is capable of providing multiple serial protocols both synchronous and asynchronous with a wide range of baud rates.
-The L3 interface uses two RS-232 drivers and two RS-232 receivers for each of the four UART channels.
-Sixteen RS-485 bi-directional drivers, two enhanced hysteresis MIL STD 188-114A receivers, and two open drain active low output drivers are available in various combinations for the two synchronous serial communication (SSC) channels.
+The RTN4 interface uses two RS-232 drivers and two RS-232 receivers for each of the four UART channels.
+The SCC is configured with RS-232 IO as well.
+Two enhanced hysteresis MIL STD 188-114A receivers, and two open drain active low output drivers are also provided.

-FIGURE 1 PMC-SERIAL BLOCK DIAGRAM Other configurations are built into the board layout, including a second quad UART replacing the SSC, more RS-232 I/O, or more RS-485 I/O. Different oscillators can be installed, or other modifications can be made to accommodate your particular requirements.
-That variation will then be offered as a "standard" special order product.
+FIGURE 1 PMC-SERIAL BLOCK DIAGRAM Other configurations are built into the board layout, including a second quad UART replacing the SSC, and RS-485 I/O. Different oscillators can be installed, or other modifications can be made to accommodate your particular requirements.
+The new variation will be offered as a "standard" special order product.
 Please see our web page for current products offered and contact Dynamic Engineering with your custom application.

 An EXAR XR16C854 implements the UART interface.
-This quad UART device is compatible with the industry standard 16550 UART, but is equipped with 128 byte FIFOs, independent Tx and Rx FIFO counters, automatic hardware/software flow control, and many other enhanced features.
+This quad UART device is compatible with the industry standard 16550 UART, and is equipped with 128 byte FIFOs, independent Tx and Rx FIFO counters, automatic hardware/software flow control, and many other enhanced features.
+The Xilinx design supports the UARTs with a pre-read function and internal memory to allow for pipelined access with lower latency than would otherwise be possible.
+In addition the character based UART data can be interfaced with wider words.
+Please see the programming section for more information.